JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 wrapper_new (generic function with 1 method)
 ```

-Note that in the function definition, we use the `type` keyword argument as a function.
-It can be done since we assume that a function is assigned to the `type` keyword argument
+In the function definition, we use the `type` keyword argument as a function and not as a symbol.

 ```jldoctest varargs_ex
 julia> wrapper_new(1.123; type = ceil)
 2.0
 ```

-If we use, for example, `Symbol` instead of a function, the error will occur
+If we use, for example, a `Symbol` instead of a function, an error will occur.

 ```jldoctest varargs_ex
 julia> wrapper_new(1.123; type = :ceil)